Tullio Farabola: The Founding of Farabola Photo Agency

-Historical photographic archive
+The Historical Photographic Archive

 At the beginning of the 1960s Farabola began organizing a historical photographic archive, one of the most complete and best organized in the country.

 On the occasion of the twentieth anniversary of the Italian declaration of war, in 1960, interest of the press grew in images of fascism and war.
 Later, given the interest of the market, the archive was supplemented by acquisitions of material from other archives.
 The first important acquisition was the archive of the VEDO Agency of Adolfo Porry Pastorel, which took place in the mid-1950s.
 Later the archives of Mario Agosto, photographer of the "Italia" Navigation Company (transatlantic liners Conte Grande, Rex, Andrea Doria, Michelangelo and Raffaello), of the portraitists Arturo Ermini and Attilio Badodi, of Giuseppe Felici, (photographer accredited to the Holy See from 1920 to 1970) were acquired.
 In 1960, photographs of World War II were acquired from foreign agencies and published in the main Italian weeklies.
 The initiative was very successful and led to enrich the historical archive.
 Images of the two world wars were purchased from the archive of the Imperial War Museum in London.
 It was the first photographic material of the Second World War to be imported into Italy.
 It included aerial shots of the RAF with bombed cities.
 In Berlin an exchange was made between Italian photos of fascism and German photos of Nazism.
 Thus were acquired the photos of Hitler taken by Heinrich Hoffmann, some photos of Manfred von Richthofen (the "Red Baron"), of Göring, the hyperinflation of the Weimar republic and other photos of great historical interest.
 The creation, development and management of the historical archive was largely handled by Alberto Crivelli, collaborator with the agency since 1948 and its director from the death of Tullio Farabola until 1990.

 The activity of Tullio Farabola has been documented by numerous publications which focus mainly on news photos, and on the historical archive but there is no publication dealing with the activity carried out in the studio.

 Tullio Farabola died in Milan on 11 December 1983.

 Some images from his archive are still visible on the A.F.
 Archivi Farabola, whose activity is aimed at the recovery, conservation and digitization of his images.